Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 \subsection{Constraints on fixed-$t$ dispersion relations}

-Fixed-$t$ dispersion relations have been shown to be very effective in the study of both equal mass and different mass particles.
+Fixed-$t$ dispersion relations are very effective in the study of both equal mass and different mass particles.
 In Fig.~\ref{fig:Doublespectral} we have plotted several straight lines corresponding to fixed values of $t$.
 The first relevant observation is that for forward scattering $t=0$, the double spectral regions are avoided for all $s$.
-Therefore the Forward Dispersion Relations for $\pi K$ scattering that we have used in Section.~\ref{sec:FDR} are well-defined for any value of $s$.
+Therefore the forward dispersion relations for $\pi K$ scattering that we have used in Section.~\ref{sec:FDR} are well-defined for any value of $s$.
 However, it is also obvious that this is an exceptional case.
-Actually, it can be noticed that the most restrictive boundary for fixed positive $t$ is that of $\rho_{s t}$.
+Actually, it can be noticed that the most restrictive boundary for fixed positive $t$ is that of $\rho_{s t}$ (or, by symmetry, $\rho_{u t}$).
 Thus, if we define $T(s)$ as the solutions of the boundary conditions, by solving Eqs.~\eqref{eq:boundaryst} we find:

 where